 Overberg DM DEA&DP assisted the ODM with the development of the Overberg DSDF.
 The parties collaborated to ensure that the DSDF is compliant with procedural steps as set out in SPLUMA and LUPA.
 Stakeholder consultations were held as required by SPLUMA.
 The request for comments was published in local newspapers and Provincial Gazette for public input for a period of 60 days, which ended on 15 March 2022.
 An overview of the Draft SDF was presented during a Strategic Session of Council on 14 March 2022 and a further workshop held on 16 May 2022.
 In tandem with the 5 th Generation Integrated Development Plan (IDP), the new SDF was tabled to Council for adoption on 30 May 2022.
-The MSDF (Annexure E) may be viewed on the municipal website www.odm.org.za

-Cape Agulhas LM The SDF was approved on 27 May 2017 together with the 4 th Generation IDP; reviewed annually.
-New SDF to be developed and adopted with the 5 th Generation IDP in 2023.
-Overstrand LM The Overstrand MSDF (2020) was adopted as part of the 2020/21 IDP review and amendment process on 27 May 2020.
-Theewaterskloof LM Adopted with amended IDP on 27 May 2020; reviewed annually.
-Swellendam LM The Swellendam Spatial Development Framework (SDF) is a statutory requirement and forms a Sectoral Plan component of the IDP.
-The Swellendam SDF was originally adopted by Council on 30 May 2017.
-Subsequently the SDF was amended / updated in the 2019/2020 budget cycle, with the amended document approved by Council in May 2020.
-In this financial year (2022/2023) Swellendam Municipality reviewed the Swellendam SDF in conjunction with the drafting of the (5-year) 2022/2027 IDP.
+Cape Agulhas LM The SDF was approved on 27 May 2017 together with the 4th Generation IDP; reviewed annually.
+New Draft SDF was adopted by Council on 31 March 2023 and Final SDF will be adopted with the 5th Generation IDP in May 2023.
+Overstrand LM The reviewed Overstrand MSDF (2020) was adopted as part of the 2020/21 IDP review and amendment process on 27 May 2020.
+Theewaterskloof LM Adopted with amended IDP on 27 May 2020; Currently in amendment process to be formally adopted in May 2024 Swellendam LM In terms of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) ('SPLUMA'), the Western Cape Land Use Planning Act, 2014 (Act 3 of 2014) ('LUPA') and the Municipal Land Use Planning Bylaw, Swellendam Municipality is in the process of reviewing the Municipal Spatial Development Framework (SDF) in conjunction with the Draft 2023-2024 IDP Review, 1st Review of the 2022-2027 IDP.
 DSDF Implementation Plan At this time, without an Implementation Plan/Framework, the current adopted ODM District Spatial Development Framework (DSDF) is non- compliant in terms of the content requirements of the Spatial Planning and Land Use Management Act (2013), also referred to as SPLUMA.
-An Implementation Plan has therefore been developed and is due for approval by Council in May 2023.
+Implementation Plan is approved by Council on 29 May 2023.